Dig into where to travel in California’s Eastern Sierra, and sooner or later, you’ll come across Mammoth Lakes.

 Mammoth Lakes is seriously lacking in Asian food — a shame considering how much incredible Asian food you can find across the Golden State.
 Luckily, long-time locals, Pat and Taylor Kumlue, have helped fill that void with Noodle-ly.

 As a nod to Pat’s Thai and Chinese background, the menu features the best hit of Asian noodle dishes ranging from Khao Soi to Pho and BBQ Pork Noodles.
 They have vegetarian options on the menu and will do their best to accommodate gluten-free.

 Noodle-ly, 437 Old Mammoth Road, Mammoth Lakes

 For Lounge Vibes: Bleu Market & Kitchen

-Bleu is a restaurant and gourmet marketplace housed in the old Chart House location.
+Bleu is a restaurant housed in the old Chart House location and it’s also the premier gourmet grocery store in Mammoth Lakes, California.
 We find ourselves here weekly to get their top-notch sandwiches to-go, to buy a few of their gourmet products, or to purchase anything from their house-made bread, dips, or soups.

 But also, you can sit in the front half of the establishment which has a full-service bar and dinner menu.
 Or, take a page from locals and order one of their to-go dinners when you’re too tired to cook or eat out.
 We especially like their tri-tip and their salmon dinners.